PratikshaNikam/QuestAi_JWT/README.md

-a responsive website Ques.AI , which is used to create and projects.
+a responsive website Ques.AI , which is used to create and save projects.
 Tech Stack: MERN (MongoDB, Express, React, Node.js).
 MonDB name-JWT - users collection .
 user can register only one time . multple registration for same mail id is not allowed.